devu123/twittermentions/README.md

 # twittermentions
 Hey there!
-Github seems cool, writing in this to try it out and learn about commits.
+This is a simple python script to graph the number of twitter comments for a specified hashtag, over time.